TSChallenges/npci-blockchain-playground-challenge-2-prakhars1406/readme.md

 ## Submissions:

    1. Complete all TODOs in the `Payroll.sol` file and commit the changes.
-   2. Implement Features & test cases in Remix IDE, capture snapshots of the results, and paste them into a document.
+   2. Interact with the contract & impliment test cases in Remix IDE, capture snapshots of the results, and paste them into a document.
 Convert the document to PDF format.
    3. Upload the snapshots PDF by navigating to your Playground challenge link, selecting **Add file → Upload files**.